phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 |        |   |&#10003;|implement a good site structured layout|provide concise  informations|   |   |
 |        |   |&#10003;|provide pictures gallery|showcase some of the products on sale|   |   |
 |        |   |&#10003;|provide pictures gallery|present the premise's interior design|   |   |

-An online excel version cand be found [here](https://1drv.ms/x/s!AhVZRr1-0ZpXmKwYxEhkrC46UlGAow?e=utUtgc)
+An online Excel version of the User Stories Board can be found [here](https://1drv.ms/x/s!AhVZRr1-0ZpXmKwYxEhkrC46UlGAow?e=utUtgc)